jetbrains-academy/rustlings-course/Common Programming Concepts/Variables/Variable Type/task.md

 Make me compile!

 <div class="hint">
-  The compiler message is saying that Rust cannot infer the type that the variable binding `x` has with what is given here.
+  The compiler message is saying that Rust cannot infer the type that the variable binding <code>x</code> has with what is given here.

   What happens if you annotate line 2 with a type annotation?